PLAN YOUR TRIP WELL IN ADVANCE!

 • Steep grade trails increase travel time drastically

 • Have a backup plan!
-Know alternative routes and campsites
+Alternative routes and campsites

-• Talk to Rangers when planning trip and before hitting the trail
+• Talk to Rangers before planning and hitting the trail

-• Remove valuables from car, leave glove box console open
+• Remove valuables from car, leave glove box open

-• Leave a change of clothes in your car for a dry ride home
+• Leave change of clothes in car for a dry ride home

 THE 14 ESSENTIALS: